skip to main content

 Some time after 1914 the King’s College Museum collection was transferred to the Marischal College Museum.

-Historic Environment Scotland only give the vague coordinates NJ 9 0 for its original location and state that it was found in the parish of Nigg.
-During the exhibition Scotland’s Early Silver at the National Museum of Scotland in late 2017 / early 2018 the caption for this chain indicated it was from Nigg Bay.
-For now I have placed this Pictish chain near the geographical centre of the parish.
+Historic Environment Scotland only give the vague coordinates of NJ 9 0 for its original location and state that it was found in the parish of Nigg so for now I have placed the find spot of this Pictish chain at approximately the centre of Girdle Ness.

 • advertisement/